 Great question!
 Choosing a financial planner/wealth coach is a very personal decision.
 You should have a gut feeling that the person you choose is someone you want to share your goals with and will help you create that big, bold life you're dreaming about.
 Typically, clients that ask to work with me know they have money mindset issues and want to overcome their blocks so they can create their big, bold life.
 It is in your best interest to avoid the temptation to choose based on price.
 This is a very personal business and not one size fits all.
 Your needs aren't cookie cutter.
 Neither are financial professionals.

 You know how it's hard to make good decisions after a sudden trauma?
-I help widowed or divorced women build a new lifestyle by teaching them simple, clear money strategies they can apply with their eyes closed.
+I help newly single professional women build a new lifestyle by teaching them simple, clear money strategies they can apply with their eyes closed.
 Often their biggest worry is how long will their money last.
 So I help them find out if there's life insurance or other overlooked assets.
 I explain how employee benefits, pension and retirement accounts will impact their future.
-Then I help them create a workable cash flow system so they can decide how to fund other goals, like paying for college or retirement.
+Then I help them create an intentional spending plan so they can decide how to fund other goals, like buying a home or retirement.
 I believe the biggest problem I help them solve is removing the angst of feeling like they are all alone in the process.
-Knowing they have their trusted advisor by their side gives them gives them confidence and certainty they will thrive, not merely survive, with their lifestyle and legacy secured.
+Knowing they have their trusted wealth coach by their side gives them gives them confidence and certainty they will thrive, not merely survive, with their lifestyle and legacy secured.

 I saw early in my career many women were raised to believe money matters were the "man's job".
 This became problematic if they didn't have a man in their life and had to handle things alone.
 Women tend to outlive men, and experience career interruptions more than men.
 They worry more about outliving their money and making sure their family’s needs are covered if anything happens to them prematurely.
 Yet even though many women make most of their household’s buying decisions, the financial services industry has notoriously ignored women's needs.
 My mission is to change that by guiding my clients toward creating a big. bold life!
 I designed my process to complement the way women like to work by leading with education and planning, rather than selling a product.
 Giving women room to feel comfortable asking questions helps them open up about what they don’t understand and what matters most to them.
 I take the time to give them the information they crave so they're confident in their money decisions.